bcgov/platform-developer-docs/src/docs/database-and-api-management/high-availability-database-clusters.md

 **Database High Availability Manager** (or DB HA Manager) refers to the software that allows your database to be highly-available.
 Sometimes, the DB HA Manager is built-in to the DBMS: MongoDB has a built-in DB HA Manager.
 In other cases, the DB HA Manager is separate: for example, both Patroni and the CrunchyDB Operator are DB HA Managers for Postgres.

-## Highly-Available Databases are Different
+## Highly-available databases are different

 A typical highly-available deployment has 3+ pods.
 All the pods are running the same application.
 Traffic can connect to any one of them, and they all share the same storage.
 If any pod goes down, the other two are there to run the application while another pod spins up to replace the one that failed.
 It doesn't matter which pod is which, because they're all doing the same stateless things.